 Why the focus on musculoskeletal health?

-These conditions can occur at any time throughout a person’s life and are not just related to old age.
+Musculoskeletal conditions can occur at any time throughout a person’s life and are not just related to older age.
 It is estimated that between 1-in-3 to 1-in-5 people (including children) live with musculoskeletal pain.

-There is evidence that MSDs are work-relevant and can affect many in their productive income-earning years as millions of workdays are lost due to pain and disability.
+There is evidence that musculoskeletal disorders (MSDs) are work-relevant and can affect many in their productive income-earning years as millions of workdays are lost due to pain and disability.

-Some of the risk factors of MSDs such as physical inactivity, poor nutrition, and smoking are linked to many other chronic health conditions.
+Some of the risk factors of MSDs such as physical inactivity, poor nutrition, and smoking are linked to many other long-term health conditions.
 Depression and sleep disturbances are also commonly associated with MSDs.

-Certain MSDs are more common in middle- to lower-income settings, reflecting the impact of the wider determinants of health such as poverty, employment, education, housing among others.
+Certain MSDs, along with some chronic diseases, are more common in middle- to lower-income settings.
+This reflects the impact of the wider determinants of health such as poverty, employment, education, housing among others.

 MSDs were already a major health and economic burden before Covid-19 arrived.
 This burden may well grow further as lifestyles and livelihoods are increasingly disrupted as a result of the pandemic.